 departure tax when leaving Inhambane airport.

-no firearms may be carried across the border and neither can firearms be
+firearms as no firearms may be carried across the border and neither can

-handed into any police station in South Africa, due to the changes in
+firearms be handed into any police station in South Africa, due to the

-visited, or come from, countries affected by Yellow Fever are advised to
+who have visited, or come from, countries affected by Yellow Fever are

-have a Yellow Fever vaccination for entry into both South Africa and
+advised to have a Yellow Fever vaccination for entry into both South Africa

 that there are many individuals working on both sides of the border who are